 This is how it’s made:

 Empty the fermented cashews into a blender or food processor, and blend until creamy, adding water if necessary.
 I will often add another cup of water, using the excess to shake in the jar and remove more of the pieces of cashew and gooey ferment (this is less time-intensive than a spatula).
-Pour the cashew sour cream into smaller sterile glass jars and refrigerate until use.
+Pour the cashew sour cream into smaller clean glass jars and refrigerate until use.

 The jars of sour cream don’t usually last more than a day or two here, but when I’ve taken some on camping trips, it’s been fine for 5 days at a time, just getting a little more sour despite no refrigeration.
 It’s already so chock-full of probiotics, they outcompete anything else trying to establish!